nginxinc/kubernetes-ingress/docs/content/configuration/security.md

  * The entire `volumeMounts` section,
  * The entire `initContiners` section,
  * For `initContainers:image:`, use exact same image used for regular NIC installation.
-Refer below code-block for guidance:
+Refer to the below code-block for guidance:

 ```
 #        fsGroup: 101 #nginx